ProfLehman/cs111_spring_2026/misc/cs111_spring_2026_syllabus.md

 ---

-## Attendance & Participation

-Attendance and participation are important for success in this course.
+## Active Course Engagement

+Active Course Engagement is vital for success in this course.
+Weekly readings and videos present the course material and provide the background needed to complete assignments and prepare for exams.
+Students are responsible for reading all assigned materials, viewing the course videos, and communicating any questions through email, text, or during office hours.
+Students are encouraged to take notes summarizing topics covered in readings, videos, and class sessions (in-person).

+Most weeks include required **Discussion Questions** in a Moodle discussion forum.
+Completion is part of your Active Course Engagement grade.
+Posts should show critical thinking and original perspectives.
+Some weeks require a second post.
+Responding to peers is encouraged.
+All conversations must be respectful.
+See Moodle for deadlines.
+Late posts do not receive credit.

+**Active Course Engagement grades** are recorded after each exam: 30 points after Exam #1, 30 points after Exam #2, and 40 points after Exam #3.
+Scores are based on attendance and in-class work (in-person only), weekly assignments, discussion posts, a participation self-reflection, and the instructor’s observations.

+All students are encouraged to utilize office hours and send questions via email and text.

+### Attendance (In-Person Only)

-Weekly in-person sessions provide opportunities to ask questions, participate in discussions, and work through assignments with instructor support.
-Students are strongly encouraged to arrive on time, remain engaged, complete in-class work, and avoid non-course use of phones or computers.
+In-person class sessions enable you to engage with the material, providing opportunities to ask questions, participate in discussions, and work through assignments with instructor support.
-Participation is demonstrated through engagement with weekly coursework, in-class activities, and online discussions, reflecting interaction with course material, classmates, and the instructor.

-Huntington University policy requires students to attend at least two-thirds (2/3) of all scheduled class sessions in a face-to-face course.
-Students who miss one-third or more of class meetings will automatically fail the course.
-This total includes excused absences for athletics, music, or other university activities.
-Students are responsible for all missed material.

 Attendance is recorded at the beginning of class.
-Students should arrive on time and remain for the full class session.
+Late arrivals or early departures may be treated as partial or full absences.
+Do not attend class if you are sick.
+Students are expected to attend all class sessions, arrive on time, stay actively engaged, complete all in-class assignments, refrain from using phones/computers for non-course purposes, and remain in class for the whole session (breaks are permitted only for emergencies).

+*Huntington University policy requires students to attend at least two-thirds (2/3) of scheduled class sessions in a face-to-face course. **Students who miss one-third or more of class meetings will automatically fail the course.** This total includes excused absences for athletics, music, other university activities, or illness.
+Students are responsible for all material they miss.*

-Late arrivals or early departures may result in an absence being recorded.
-If you arrive late or need to leave early, please use the door opposite the instructor workstation (Room 175) and do so quietly.
-Attending part of a session is better than missing the class entirely.
+*Note (Room 175): If you arrive late or need to leave early, use the door opposite the instructor workstation and do so quietly.
+Attending part of a session is better than missing entirely.*

-Do not attend class if you are sick!
-Your health and the health of others come first.

-Students are encouraged to contact Prof. Lehman if they miss class.
-Students who miss multiple class sessions may be referred to Student Services, the Dean’s Office, or the Registrar to ensure appropriate academic support.
+If you miss class, please get in touch with Prof. Lehman.
+Students who miss multiple sessions may be referred to Student Services, the Dean’s Office, or the Registrar for support.

-**While attendance itself is not graded, students who regularly miss class typically struggle to complete weekly assignments efficiently and perform poorly on exams.**

 ---